-Self erecting tower crane is compact, easy to erect and operate, and have several transport options.
-Wireless remote controls, quiet and efficient electric motors, state-of-the-art variable frequency motor drives and overload protection systems are standard.
+A self-erecting tower crane is compact, easy to erect and operate, and has several transport options.
+Wireless remote controls, quiet and efficient electric motors, state-of-the-art variable frequency motor drives, and overload protection systems are standard.

 - 4 Self erecting mobile tower cranes